OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 #### Returning Users:

-- If you're using a ROM file that was previously prepared with the necessary blobs, you can opt to skip this step.
+- If you ran the script previously and prepared the ROM files with the necessary blobs, you can opt to skip this step.
 The script will ask if you want to inject blobs again.

 **Note**: ROM files with blobs already injected are located in `T440p-Libreboot-Toolkit/libreboot/t440p/lbmk/bin/release/t440pmrc_12mb`